-54. (1) In the course of an investigation into whether a person has committed an offence under this Ordinance, a police officer may, subject to this section and section 57, require that person-

-- (a) to provide two specimens of breath for analysis by means of a device of a type approved by the Governor; or - (b) to provide a specimen of blood or urine for a laboratory test.

-(2) A requirement under this section to provide specimens of breath can only be imposed on that person where that person is-
+- 54. (1) In the course of an investigation into whether a person has committed an offence under this Ordinance, a police officer may, subject to this section and section 57, require that person to provide- - (a) 2 specimens of breath for analysis by means of a device of a type approved by the Governor; or - (b) a specimen of blood or urine for a laboratory test. - (2) A requirement under this section to provide specimens of breath can only be imposed on that person who is-